Accessibility Testing Standards

 - Browse to the screen to be tested.

-- If there are elements of the screen that are not initially displayed, such as collapsed sections or pop-up dialogs, display as many of them as possible.
+- If there are elements of the screen that are not initially displayed, such as collapsed or pop-up sections, display as many of them as possible.
 (If there are elements that cannot be displayed simultaneously, re-run the test in each state.)

 - Export or make note of the failed instances for confirmation with manual tests.